AlexandrErohin/home-assistant-flightradar24/README.md

 ### <a id="flightradar24-card">Flightradar24 Map Card</a>
 Built-in Lovelace card with an OpenStreetMap of your monitored area, aircraft markers, optional flight tracks, an optional marker at the centre of the area, and a list of flights currently in the area.

+> **Note:** The map card currently supports only the **Current in area** sensor (typically `sensor.flightradar24_current_in_area`, or your localized equivalent).
+Other Flightradar24 sensors — tracked flights, entered/exited, airport boards, and so on — are not supported yet.
+The card needs the `bounds` and `flights` attributes, which only the in-area sensor provides.

 The card is registered automatically when the integration is loaded — no manual Lovelace resource setup is required.

 <p align="center"><img src="https://raw.githubusercontent.com/AlexandrErohin/home-assistant-flightradar24/master/docs/media/map.jpg" width="55%"></p>